 This category is open to editing for news coverage, and may include reports from newscasts and news magazines, as well as live coverage, special reports, and other types of news coverage.
 Editors are those individuals responsible for editing digital media, videotape and film to produce a finished story or program.
 Editing for documentaries must be submitted to category 57.
-Submission video in this category is limited to 25 minutes of excerpts from the program or report under consideration.

-Statue-eligible: Editor.
+Statue-eligible: Editor

-Note: Editors are also considered statue eligible in Program/Segment categories.
+Editors are also considered statue eligible in Program/Segment categories.
 However, an editor can only win a single statue for the same work.
 In the case of an editor winning in Editing: News for a story or report that also wins in a Program/Segment category like Feature Story, the editor will be awarded a statue in the Outstanding Editing: News category only.